communitybridge/docs/corporate-cla-console/projects/README.md

 ## If Company has signed CLA

 {% hint style="warning" %}
-**Important:** CLA Managers of a project can add another user as a CLA manager and/or contributor or delete such added users for the same project, however can view CLA managers, Approved List, and Contributor Acknowledgements for other projects of the company.
-All other roles can view CLA details for the project.
+**Important:** The CLA Managers for a project can edit their company's EasyCLA settings (such as authorized contributors approval lists) for only the project(s) where they are the CLA Managers.
+Others (such as CLA Managers for other projects, or other roles) will have read-only access but cannot change the company's EasyCLA settings for the project.
 {% endhint %}

 #### ACTIVE CLAs FOR MY ORGANIZATION <a id="cla-for-my-organization"></a>

-It shows a table that lists the CLAs signed by your company with the project:
+This shows a table that lists the CCLA signed by your company for this project:

-* **Project** shows name and logo of the project with which CLA is signed.
+* **Project** shows the name and logo of the project for which the CCLA was signed.
-* **CLA Group** shows CLA group name which the project belongs to.
-A CLA group can have multiple projects.
+* **CLA Group** shows the CLA group name which the project belongs to.
+A CLA group can cover multiple projects.
-* **Status** shows CLA status—Signed/Not signed.
+* **Status** shows CCLA status \(e.g., Signed or Not signed\).
-* **Signed on** shows the date when CLA was signed.
+* **Signed on** shows the date when the CCLA was signed.
-* **Signed By** shows name of the person who signed the CLA.
+* **Signed By** shows the name of the person who signed the CCLA.
-* **Download** \(shows if CLA is signed\) lets you download PDF file of the signed CLA.
+* **Download** \(shown if CCLA is signed\) lets you download the PDF file of the signed CLA.

 #### CLA MANAGERS FROM MY ORGANIZATION <a id="cla-managers-from-my-organization"></a>

-It shows a table that lists CLA managers of your company including their details.
+This shows a table that lists CLA Managers of your company including their details.

-* **Name** shows name and image of the CLA Manager
+* **Name** shows the name of the CLA Manager
-* **Email Address** shows email address of the CLA Manager.
+* **Email Address** shows the email address of the CLA Manager.
-* **Project** shows the project name for which the individual is assigned as a CLA Manager.
-* **Manage** \(Only for CLA Managers\) lets CLA managers [delete](../../easycla/corporate-cla-managers/add-or-delete-cla-managers.md#delete-a-cla-manager) the added CLA managers.
-Each project has at least one CLA manager.
-If there is only one CLA manager for a project, that person's details cannot be deleted.
+* **Manage** \(Only for CLA Managers\) lets CLA Managers [delete](../../easycla/corporate-cla-managers/add-or-delete-cla-managers.md#delete-a-cla-manager) CLA Managers.
-* **+ Add CLA Manager** \(Only for CLA Managers\) lets you [add](../../easycla/corporate-cla-managers/add-or-delete-cla-managers.md#add-a-cla-manager) an individual as a CLA manager.
+* **+ Add CLA Manager** \(Only for CLA Managers\) lets CLA Managers [add](../../easycla/corporate-cla-managers/add-or-delete-cla-managers.md#add-a-cla-manager) other CLA Managers.

 **RECENT ACTIVITY LOG FOR MY ORGANIZATION**

-It shows recent activities of your company for the project.
-The activity-log displays activity details, project name and logo for which the activity happened along with date and time.
+This shows recent EasyCLA-related activities of your company for the project.
+The activity log displays activity details, the project name and logo for which the activity happened, and the date and time.

 **APPROVED LIST OF CONTRIBUTORS FROM MY ORGANIZATION**